mariuszradon/chemelem/README.md

 # chemelem
 Chemical elements with atomic masses and radii

-This is a very simple package that only implements basic functionalities (geting atomic mass or covalent radius for a given element), but loads faster than advanced alternatives, such as [mendeleev](https://pypi.org/project/mendeleev/).
+This package implements getting atomic masses or covalent radii by element or atomic number.
+It is simpler and loads faster than much more advanced alternatives, such as [mendeleev](https://pypi.org/project/mendeleev/).

 ## Usage